cfengine/documentation/examples/tutorials/manage-ntp.markdown

 ```cf3
       classes               => results( "bundle", "ntp_config" );
 ```

-The classes attribute here indicates that every time this promise is triggered, whether the file is created, or the content of the file is updated, the class `restart_ntpd` will be set.
-Recall that this class was also set in the processes promise when the agent determines that the NTP process is not running.
-Setting this class activates the commands promise which will proactively issue a command to restart the service.
+The classes attribute here uses the [`results()`][lib/common.cf#results] classes body from the standard library.
+The `results()` body defines classes for every outcome a promise has.
+Every time this promise is executed classes will be defined bundle scoped classes prefixed with `ntp_config`.
+If the promise changes the file content or permissions the class `ntp_config_repaired` will be set.

 ##### template_method